OOP2018/set-practice-bankkeez/README.md

 Answer the questions in the exercises here.
 Push your answer and code to Github Classroom.

 * When you print elements in the set, are they in same order as you added them?
+No. They are collected in random order.

-* what is the command to remove all elements from a `set`?
+* what is the command to remove all elements from a `set`? set.clear()
 * When you add elements in a different order and print them, did the order change?
+Yes, into random order.
 * Can you add a duplicate "cat" and "dog" to set?
+No, set does not added them.
 * What is the result when you use TreeSet instead of HashSet?
+TreeSet re order the elements into the alphabetical order, but HashSet doesn't.
 * Could we make `setExplorer` work with either Set or List?
 How?
+Set and List is a subclass of Collection so they can be added to the parameter.